AKN365/PAZHAM-/README.md

 Languages: TypeScript, Python, CSS
 Frameworks: Next.js, React
 Libraries: OpenCV, NumPy, Motion
-Tools: Git, GitHub, npm, VS Code
+Tools: Git, GitHub, npm, VS Code, Vercel, Render

 # Implementation
 For Software:Developed a Next.js/React application using TypeScript for image upload and visualization, with Python, OpenCV and NumPy for banana detection and image processing.
 The system extracts the banana’s centreline, fits a polynomial curve, and calculates its equation and curvature.